 “The most common thing I read when critics describe our music is their difficultly placing us in a genre: is it rock, is it metal, progressive metal, groove metal?” posits Kelly.
 “Well in fact, I believe it’s all of the above.”

 Released in 2017, MOLYBARON’s self-titled and self-released album provided a showcase for this new musical force.
 Wilfully eclectic but still brimming with power-house melodies, the album received much acclaim and led the band to be offered a series of high profile support slots and festival appearances, including a European tour with NYC metallers A Pale Horse Named Death in 2019.
 Meanwhile, the band’s next artistic plan was being plotted, the results of which can be heard on MOLYBARON’s second album, The Mutiny.
 Like its predecessor, it offers hidden depths, both musical and lyrical.

 “The lyrics on our debut album were highly influenced by the hysteria surrounding the 2016 US election and the corporate mainstream media fanning the flames.
 This time around I wanted to bring it closer to home and make the narrative easier to write about, so many of the lyrics are pretty personal to me, or people close to me.
-The overriding theme of the songs describe an uphill struggle to overcome mental health issues, guilt, regret, depression, drug abuse.”
+The overriding theme of the songs describe an uphill struggle to overcome mental health issues.”